starvagrant/toh/toh.markdown/the_bank_of_secrets.md

 "I dealt with the tedium of my job with unusual strategies.
 I got rather good at it.
 My favorite was alternative facts.
 That is, a set of facts that occurs alongside the supposed actual facts.
 What I learned is, the part of the brain involved in certainty handles two things simultaneously: facts and convictions.
 Certainty, in other words.
 Understand what triggers certainty, and you can craft alternative facts.
 And there is no useful argument that can be made between two sets of facts.
 Including arguments about secrets, of which there are many."

-"You are a clever fellow."
+"You are a clever fellow," the bartender nodded.

 "Not clever enough to turn down a promotion.
 You see, some client accounts are so extensive as to require separate divisions.
 Clients whose secrets require special perspective."